What is Orthopedic Primary Care?

 October 12/13: Lower Extremity Workshop

-OPC skills workshops are currently only available as part of the integrated OPC certificate program.
-Feel free to check back later, though, as some units may eventually be available as freestanding continuing education courses.
-Follow this link to receive email notifications from JOF as additional courses become available in the future.
+OPC Skills Workshops are currently only available as part of the integrated OPC Program.
+Feel free to check back later, though, as some modified workshops may eventually be available as freestanding continuing education courses.
+Follow this link to receive email notifications from JOF as additional opportunities become available in the future.